Java Environment Setup

 Variable name:

-Variable value: Path to your JDK folder (e.g.,
+JAVA_HOMEVariable value: Path to your JDK folder (e.g.,

-C:\Program Files\Java\jdk-17
+C:\Program Files\Java\jdk-17)

 Select the

-variable > Click EditAdd:
+Pathvariable > Click EditAdd:

-Verify Installation
+%JAVA_HOME%\binVerify Installation

 Open Command Prompt and type: